cardano-scaling/hydra/docs/adr/2023-11-07_029-event-source-sink.md

 ## Consequences

-* TODO: Naming conflicts / overloaded terms -> should resolve by calling something not "Event"?
+* The default operation of the `hyda-node` remains unchanged.

-* The default operation of the `hyda-node` remains unchanged
+* There are other things called `Event` and `EventQueue(putEvent)` right now in the `hydra-node`.
+This is getting confusing and when we implement this, we should also rename several things first (tidying).
-* The API `Server` can be modelled and refactored as an `EventSink`
+* The API `Server` can be modelled and refactored as an `EventSink`.
   - TBD: Do `Network` and `Chain` parts qualify as `EventSink`s as well or shall those be triggered by `Effect`s still?
-* Projects forking the hydra node have a natively supported mechanism to extend node persistence
+* Projects forking the hydra node have a natively extensions points for producing and consuming events.
-* These extensions can preserve robust "at least once" semantics for each hydra event
+* TBD: These extensions can preserve robust "at least once" semantics for each hydra event.
-* Sundae Labs can build a "Save transaction batches to S3" proof of concept `EventSink`
+* Sundae Labs can build a "Save transaction batches to S3" proof of concept `EventSink`.
-* Sundae Labs can build a "Scrolls source" `EventSink`
+* Sundae Labs can build a "Scrolls source" `EventSink`.
-* Sundae Labs can build a "Amazon Kinesis" `EventSource` and `EventSink`
+* Sundae Labs can build a "Amazon Kinesis" `EventSource` and `EventSink`.
-* Extension points like `EventSource` and `EventSink` could be dynamically loaded as plugins without having to fork `hydra-node` (maybe in a future ADR)
+* Extension points like `EventSource` and `EventSink` could be dynamically loaded as plugins without having to fork `hydra-node` (maybe in a future ADR).